Riverside–La Sierra station: Bus services

-Riverside Transit Agency Routes 15 and 200 stops at the station, as does Orange County Transportation Authority Route 794.
+Riverside Transit Agency Routes 15 (select trips) and 200 stops at the station.

-Platforms and tracks

 Future development

 RCTC developed plans in the 2000s to build a transit-oriented development (TOD) at the station, enlarge the parking lot, and build improved bus facilities.
 In 2010, Caltrans granted funds to increase parking capacity at the station.
 As of 2016, the parking expansion was in the public comment phase, and the TOD apartment complex was under construction.